 If your accident takes place around many other drivers, police might be called onto the scene or already be around.
 No matter what, though, you need to file a police report.
 Keep the cars in place as long as it doesn’t impede traffic and follow every instruction from the police and answer all their questions truthfully.
 Avoid interjecting at any point during their conversation with the other driver, as this can make you look uncooperative and disrespectful.
 Everyone will get their turn to speak and sticking to the truth makes you look all the better.

 In some cases, the person at fault in a car accident is easy to identify.
 If someone runs a red light at a four-way intersection that you’re driving through, it’s clear that they’re at fault.
 However, sometimes there are cases of comparative fault, in which no one driver could be pinned as the primary cause of the accident.
 Comparative fault states have different rules than other states for establishing fault in a car accident.
 There are thirteen which allow drivers to seek compensation even if they’re at fault in any way.
-Make sure you review what your state’s laws are, as they could greatly influence whether or not you can get financial compensation from your car accident.
+Make sure you review what your state’s laws are, as they could greatly influence whether or not you can get financial compensation for your car accident.

 Get Medical Help